ericwjh/pug-react-compiler/README.md

 ## Implementation details

-1. Use Jade to parse the input to Jade AST.
+1. Use pug to parse the input to pug AST.
 2. Compile the AST to an intermediate JavaScript format.
 3. Parse the intermediate JavaScript to
     [SpiderMonkey AST][spidermonkey_ast] using [Esprima][esprima].